top of page

 Your Path to Recovery: When Can Breast Reconstruction Begin?

-The timing of breast reconstruction represents one of the most significant choices you'll make during your breast cancer treatment.
-This decision affects not only your physical recovery but also your emotional wellbeing and quality of life.
-Understanding your options thoroughly allows you to partner effectively with your medical team while honoring your personal needs.
-This article is adapted from the book "Breast Reconstruction Explained" by Dr. Foumani.
-Primary Reconstructi
+The timing of breast reconstruction is one of the biggest choices you will make during your breast cancer treatment.
+It affects your physical recovery, but also your emotional well-being and your quality of life.
+When you understand your options well, you can work better with your medical team and still honour your own needs.
+This article is adapted from the book “Breast Reconstruction Explained” by Dr. Mahyar Foumani.
+Immediate Reconstruction: Rebuilding During Cancer Surger

 Dr. Mahyar Foumani